OctopusDeploy/docs/docs/installation/index.md

 description: How to install the central Octopus Deploy Server.
 ---

-This section walks you through installing the **self-hosted** Octopus Deploy Server.
+This section walks you through installing the **self-hosted** Octopus Deploy server.

-If you're interested in the **cloud-hosted** Octopus Server, you can [register for an account](https://octopus.com/account/register).
+If you're interested in the **cloud-hosted** Octopus server, you can [register for an account](https://octopus.com/account/register).

-Once installed, the Octopus Deploy Server:
+Once installed, the Octopus Deploy server:

 - Runs as a Windows Service.
 - Stores its data in an [SQL Server database](/docs/installation/sql-server-database.md).
 [SQL Server Express](http://downloadsqlserverexpress.com/) is an easy way of getting started.